anj1/ChemicalReactionNetworks.jl/README.md

  -8.881784197001252e-16
 ```

+Note that finding the equilibrium state is computationally efficient and fast, and does not require solving the ODE.

 If the CRN does not have an equilibrium state, then the above function may not return anything meaningful.
-In such a scenario, `SteadyStateProblem` from [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl) can be used to find a steady state by iteratively solving until converging, starting from an initial guess.
+In such a scenario, we may have to use iterative methods to find the steady state.
+We can use `SteadyStateProblem` from [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl) to do this, starting from an initial guess.
 To do this we wrap `mass_action` in an equation of motion function that also ensures that only positive solutions are found:

 ```julia
 function eom(z,p,t)